Kingdom Hearts: Melody of Memory: Music

 Over 140 songs from the series and its Disney worlds are featured.
 Regarding the songs chosen for the game, Suzui looked to the set lists used for the Kingdom Hearts world tour concerts as a starting point and added the creators "wanted to make sure that there was no particular melody that we left out".
 The majority of the tracks focus on those created for the series, with less of a focus on the Disney songs, though they are featured in the Disney worlds.
 No new tracks were created for the game, instead relying on all preexisting tracks, though the title and end credit tracks are new arrangements from series composer Yoko Shimomura.

 Release

 Kingdom Hearts: Melody of Memory was released on the Nintendo Switch, PlayStation 4, and Xbox One in Japan on November 11, 2020, and worldwide on November 13.
 In Japan, a bundle was available that included the game along with the Kingdom Hearts III soundtrack.
-To commemorate the October 2021 release of Sora as a downloadable fighter in the Nintendo Switch fighting game Super Smash Bros.
-Ultimate, players with the DLC can unlock the track "Dearly Beloved -Swing Version-" for use in Ultimate if they have save data for the Switch version of Melody of Memory.
+To commemorate the October 2021 release of Sora as a downloadable fighter in Nintendo's fighting game Super Smash Bros.
+Ultimate, players with the DLC can unlock the track "Dearly Beloved -Swing Version-" for use in Ultimate if they have save data for the Nintendo Switch version of Melody of Memory.